OPEC won't back down, UAE minister says as oil plunges

 "The market needs more time - it's not rational to meet or do anything in this time," he said.
 "Most probably we are going to wait until our meeting in June, and let's not jump to conclusions."

-Pressed repeatedly to identify a fair price for oil and predict when it would stabilize, Mazroui said nobody could dictate the price and suggested the process might take years.
+Pressed repeatedly to identify a fair price for oil and predict when it would stabilise, Mazroui said nobody could dictate the price and suggested the process might take years.

 "History tells us whenever we try to predict what will happen we will get it wrong.
 What I would say is that it is unlikely we will see a sudden rise - it will take some time...